arjun2598/FlashPoint/docs/DESIGN_DECISIONS.md

 fixing it later would mean rewriting the algorithm and its API.

-**Why not `std::list`:** it has the same O(1) complexity as the intrusive version, so this is honestly a constant-factor decision, not a complexity one.
-DD-015's own principle argues for deferring it.
-What tips it is that `std::list` allocates per order, and unbounded allocation on the hot path produces an unbounded latency _tail_, which for a matching engine is the characteristic that matters most.
-That, plus the fact that the answer here is genuinely well established rather than empirical, is why this one was built now while DD-015 was deferred.
+**Why not `std::list`:** it has the same O(1) complexity as the intrusive version, so this is a constant-factor decision, not a complexity one, and DD-015's principle argues for deferring it.
+What tips it is that `std::list` allocates per order, and unbounded allocation on the hot path produces an unbounded latency _tail_.
+Unlike DD-015, the answer does not depend on measurement, so this one was built now.

 **Why indices rather than pointers:** a `std::uint32_t` index is half the size of a pointer, and it survives the pool reallocating as it grows, which is what